hchan/tachyonsJourney/README.md

 His journey begins at the first planck time (a small fraction of a second) after the Big Bang, the beginning of our universe.
-Tachyon, the main protagonist, is both curious and optimistic about the universe and travels around at a speed faster than light to unravel its mysteries.
+Tachyon, the main protagonist, is both curious and optimistic about the universe and travels around at a speed faster than light to experience its awe and unravel its mysteries.
 Tachyon is curious about who he is and in his journey he wants to make this universe a better place.
 Join Tachyon as he discovers fundamental physics such as gravity, fusion and state transition.